dwg/jcrop-prototype/README.markdown

 ## LICENSE:

 Note, the following applies to the port to prototype only.
 Copyright (c) 2009 Arni Einarsson <arni.dwg@gmail.com>
-release under the terms of the MIT license.
+released under the terms of the MIT license.

 Original code by Kelly Hallman of Deep Liquid (license follows).

 jquery.Jcrop.js v0.9.8
 jQuery Image Cropping Plugin
 @author Kelly Hallman <khallman@gmail.com>
 Copyright (c) 2008-2009 Kelly Hallman - released under MIT License

 Permission is hereby granted, free of charge, to any person